learn-co-curriculum/introduction-to-data-science/README.md

 ### Dive in

-The first section of the course focuses on the first steps of our data science process: collecting and exploring data.
-Python and Python libraries will be our tool of choice.
-We'll show you how to gather, organize and plot data with Python in these first lessons.

-The second part of the introductory course goes deeper into exploring and make predictions with our models.
-This means that we will go deeper into data visualization and graphs, and then learn some machine learning algorithms for making predictions from our data.

-Ok, let's dive in!
+Next up, we'll take a tour of the Python skills we will be utilizing as a data scientist.
+Our overall recommendation is to stick with it.
+You’ve already done the hardest part of getting started.
+Log in here each day and you’ll be amazed at how quickly you’ll make progress towards becoming a data scientist.